 * There is a really good chance that this post contains affiliate links.
 If you click one of them, we may receive a small commission at no extra cost to you.

-The sound of bagpipes, plaid kilts that adorn strong legs, good whiskey, an absolutely incomprehensible but oh so charming accent ? and of course the well-known, jaw-dropping, amazingly beautiful surroundings.
+The sound of bagpipes, tartan kilts that adorn strong legs, good whisky, an absolutely incomprehensible but oh so charming accent ☺ and of course the well-known, jaw-dropping, amazingly beautiful surroundings.
 Scotland is an awesome destination for an epic road trip!
 We’ve tried to cover as much as possible during our 7 day Scotland road trip so join us on our trip through this amazingly mystical and magical place.

 3 destinations in 7 days